 At 2 a.m. and again at 5 a.m., Transportation and the Office of Campus Safety consult each other regarding the road and weather conditions.
 Transportation is responsible for clearing the snow from the parking lots and campus roads.
 The Office of Campus Safety sends a vehicle out to personally check the main roads coming into Berrien Springs.
 Safety also confers with their colleagues in the offices of the State Police, County Sheriff and Berrien Springs Police, receiving an update on the road conditions in the 36 square miles of Oronoko Township.
 If the roads are clear, the campus roads are plowable and weather conditions are reasonable, the day proceeds like any other work/school day.

-However, if the local roads are impassable, Andrews Transportation is not able to keep up with the snow plowing on campus or there are significant power failures on campus, the director of the Office of Campus Safety calls the President with recommendations to cancel classes.
+However, if the local roads are impassable, Andrews Transportation is not able to keep up with the snow plowing on campus or there are significant power failures on campus, the director of the Office of Campus Safety calls the President with recommendations to switch to remote learning and work for that day.
 The President makes the final decision and calls the media communications manager at Office of University Communication to authorize distribution of class cancellation information via AU Alert, the campus weather hotline (269-471-7660), the University’s website, University social media and local TV and radio stations.

 Please note: Administration and multiple employees in the Office of University Communication have the appropriate information to make this protocol work even if one of the decision-makers is out of town or unavailable.

-In the event of a closure, hourly workers will be paid for their regular work hours.
+In the event of severe winter weather, those who are not essential employees will be expected to work remotely.
 Because Andrews is a residential campus, many essential workers will still be required to report to campus.
-The Working Policy on essential workers during a class cancellation day reads as follows:
+Currently, the Working Policy on essential workers during a class cancellation day reads as follows:

 “When the closure involves the entire campus, certain essential workers may be required to continue working.
 Most frequently this would involve the physical plant department, Campus Safety, Dining Services and residence hall workers.
 Under certain circumstances the Uiversity may provide transportation to essential workers.”